sk00t3r/ubuntu-ion3/README.md

 This is for installing a **NEW** instance of the iond daemon.
 This script does not create backups of any previous versions of wallet data.
 Do not use this to upgrade from ion 2.0 wallets on the same system.

-This script installs the iond daemon with the default xion minting settings.
-If you would like to change this you can edit the ioncoin.conf when the time comes.
+This script asks if you want the iond daemon to start with the default xion minting settings (xion minting at 10%).
+If you would like to disable the minting of xion select No to using the default ioncoin config file.
+If you would like to edit the settings the ioncoin.config file run:

+nano ~/.ioncoin/ioncoin.config -- Ctrl + X will save changes then hit Enter to write changes to the file and exit the editor.

 enablezeromint="n" where 0=False and 1=True